 Facilitate inter-disciplinary research by providing access to products and services typically considered outside of a particular field.

 Provide opportunities for collaborative improvements of products and services.

-Provide the grounds for machine actionability of services and for the possibility to compose them in workflows..
+Provide the grounds for machine actionability of services and for the possibility to compose them in workflows.